iamasmith/logtozap/README.md

 redis.SetLogger(redisLogger)
 logtozap.ToSugared(logger, zapcore.DebugLevel)
 ```
-This would also cover off reusing code that had separate logs for stdout and stderr allowin you to route them with appropriate levels into Zap.
+This would also cover reusing code that had separate logs for stdout and stderr allowing you to route them with appropriate levels into Zap.

-If you are using desugared logging for your app then you should use ToLogger() instead of ToSugared - the parameters are the same.
+If you are using the 'desugared' logging for your app then you should use ToLogger() instead of ToSugared - the parameters are the same.